What is ADHD?

 - advice on parenting strategies

-- with consent, liaison with school, college or university
+- with consent, liaison with the school, college or university

 - both parents and carers if feasible.

-Medication is only offered if the symptoms are causing significant impairment.
+Medication is offered if the symptoms are causing significant impairment.

 Top Three Tips to help Performance by Mary Fowler at ADHD Resources

-There are three essential conditions that help kids with ADHD improve their performance. –
+Three essential conditions help kids with ADHD improve their performance. –

 1. Create a structure

-Create a structure that helps guide his behavior with rules and routines.
-For example, with academics, the structure would be tasks matched to his skill level so that it does not drive him to frustration.
+Create a structure that helps guide his behaviour with rules and routines.
+For example, with academics, the system would be tasks matched to his skill level so that it does not drive them to frustration.

 2. Provide frequent positive feedback